resire02/capstone48_intro_to_microcontrollers/deliverables/4_lab_3/lab/lab-3.md

 ## Pulse Width Modulation

-### PWM Introduction

-#### What is Pulse Width Modulation?
+### What is Pulse Width Modulation?

+**Digital vs. Analog Signals:**
+Digital signals are binary (0 or 1), while analog signals have a continuous range of values.
+To convert analog input into a digital format, we use an **Analog-to-Digital Converter (ADC)**.

+**Controlling Analog Devices with Digital Signals:**
+  To control analog devices with a digital signal, a **Digital-to-Analog Converter (DAC)** is typically used to generate true analog signals.

+**PWM as an Alternative to DAC:**
+  However, **Pulse Width Modulation (PWM)** offers a cost-effective alternative to a DAC by mimicking analog behavior with a digital signal.
+PWM can control devices like motors and lights, producing an analog-like signal instead of a true analog output.

+**How PWM Works:**
-Pulse Width Modulation (PWM) is a technique used to generate variable output voltage by rapidly switching a pin between high and low states at a fixed **frequency**.
-The **duty cycle** (percentage of the time the pin is high) determines the average voltage output.
-As the relative on-time of the signal increases or decreases, the average voltage of the signal also changes.
-This average voltage provides an equivalent lower power, while still keeping the full voltage during the pulse's on-state.
-This is useful for applications like motor speed control, LED dimming, and audio synthesis.
+  PWM generates a variable output voltage by rapidly switching a pin between high and low states at a fixed **frequency**.
+The **duty cycle** (the percentage of time the pin is high) determines the average voltage output.
+By increasing or decreasing the relative on-time, the average voltage changes.
+This average voltage provides a lower power equivalent, while still maintaining full voltage during the pulse's on-state.

+**Applications of PWM:**
+  PWM is widely used in various applications that require the control of power and brightness:
+  - **Motor Speed Control:** Adjusting the speed of motors by controlling the average voltage delivered.
+  - **LED Dimming:** Adjusting the brightness of LEDs by changing the duty cycle.
+  - **Audio Synthesis:** Modulating audio signals for sound generation.

+**Advantages of PWM:**
+  - **Cost-Effective:** PWM provides an inexpensive way to simulate analog control without requiring expensive DACs.
+  - **Efficiency:** PWM can efficiently control power while reducing power losses, as full voltage is only used during the pulse’s on-state.

+### What are the Key Parameters of PWM?

 #### Frequency
 Frequency measures how fast the signal is alternating between HIGH and LOW.
 It is measured in Hz.